-- It is important to focus on testing the right people at the right time. - Testing in Canada is focused on people who present with symptoms consistent with COVID-19. - Testing people who are asymptomatic is not considered an effective approach to detecting and preventing the spread of this virus and may give a false sense of reassurance. - Testing asymptomatic individuals offers a false sense of reassurance, because it does not mean that an individual will not go on to become symptomatic and develop disease within the incubation period.
-The timing of testing matters.
-This is why we took the precaution to quarantine individuals again in Canada.
-There is a real assurance in monitoring for the 14-day incubation period and that means more for preventing spread than a potentially false negative test result. - In addition, if an asymptomatic individual was tested and the test was positive, it is not clear what the significance and implications are.
-A positive test could mean presence of virus genetic material was detected, but that does not mean the person is necessarily infectious to others. - Most individuals tested to date have had symptoms and a history of travel, or contact with a traveller, to a known affected country. - More recently, all travellers returning from any destination outside of Canada are being advised to monitor their symptoms.
+• It is important to focus on testing the right people at the right time.

+- Testing in Canada is focused on people who present with symptoms consistent with COVID-19. - Testing people who are asymptomatic is not considered an effective approach to detecting and preventing the spread of this virus and may give a false sense of reassurance. - Most individuals tested to date have had symptoms and a history of travel, or contact with a traveller, to a known affected country. - More recently, all travellers returning from any destination outside of Canada are being advised to monitor their symptoms.
 If they experience symptoms, they are asked to isolate themselves and contact their public health authority or health care provider who will determine whether they need further health assessment and testing. - In addition, we are expanding testing for people without travel history by including testing of COVID-19 for patients who are already being tested for other respiratory viruses. - This approach will help bolster our response by helping us quickly detect and monitor any potential community spread of COVID-19.